First to close, last to open.

-“Saying that you can have five people for every 1,000 square feet totally screws over music venues,” Mayor Bowser’s phase three of the reopening plan, in which venues would be allowed to open under those rules.
+“Saying that you can have five people for every 1,000 square feet totally screws over music venues,” says Weiss.
+Mayor Bowser’s phase three of the reopening plan, in which venues would be allowed to open under those rules.
 Pie Shop, one of the venues Weiss books, is around 1,000 square feet in total.

 “You can’t pay the sound person, let alone the door person, off [having] five people in a music venue.
 Or the bartenders who are showing up for tips,” he says.
 “It just feels like music venues are kind of left in the dust here to fend for themselves.”

 U Street Music Hall’s Eastman faces a similar challenge in the looming deadline of phase three, which begins at an unknown date as of now, but still presents a real challenge on the horizon.

 “[Phase three] would put U Street Music Hall’s capacity at 25 people, which is completely untenable,” he says.
 “I’m not trying to disparage anybody’s effort here.
 I think by putting that into the reopening guidelines, it was to give us something to say, ‘We’re trying to figure out a way where, if you’re being responsible, you can have some patrons in.’
 But for our industry, unlike restaurants where you can socially distance people, you can’t socially distance a general admission venue.
 Even at 25 or 50 percent capacity it simply doesn’t work and is losing money, so there needs to be another plan for us.
 Otherwise, this entire sector is going to be decimated.”